CatalystCode/azure-web-starter-template-reactjs/README.md

 1. Active directory

-If you'd like to enable Acive Directory authentication, please follow the [Register your web server app with AD](https://msdn.microsoft.com/en-us/office/office365/howto/add-common-consent-manually) instructions using your app's public hostname alias as the Sign-On URL.
+If you'd like to enable Active Directory authentication, please follow the [Register your web server app with AD](https://msdn.microsoft.com/en-us/office/office365/howto/add-common-consent-manually) instructions using your app's public hostname alias as the Sign-On URL.
 Once you've obtained the AAD client ID, ssh into Dokku and register the token configuration using the following command.

 ```
 dokku config:set azure-web-app AAD_AUTH_CLIENTID=xxxxx